More In This Category

 View Transcript

 New York, NY personal injury attorney Michael Ronemus tells us about the hysterectomy malpractice case you handled.
-The case, a particularly shocking example of surgical error, involved a woman in her mid-40s with two teenage children.
-She had been diagnosed with diverticulitis, and after standard medical treatment failed to relieve her symptoms, her physician recommended surgery to remove a portion of her intestine and perform a temporary colostomy.
-The plan was to reverse the colostomy after her intestines had sufficiently healed, typically within six months.
+He recalls a particularly egregious case involving a woman in her mid-40s who suffered from diverticulitis.
+Despite medical management, her condition did not improve, and her physician recommended surgical intervention.
+The plan was to remove a portion of her intestine and create a temporary colostomy, which would later be reversed once her intestines healed.